Are Electric Bicycles Allowed in US National Parks in 2025

 Cool Riding Electric Bike | Qiolor Ebike

-The simple answer is: it depends on the trail.
+The short answer in 2025: it depends on the type of trail.

 U.S. Forest Service Policies on Electric Bikes